-Breaking the planning process into manageable steps will make the process easier.
+Breaking the planning process into manageable steps will make the process of finding the ideal kitchen idea a little easier.
 Think of it as a journey, and give each step all the time and consideration it needs.

 1. Assess all your needs